typesense/typesense-website/docs-site/content/guide/install-typesense.md

 ### Mac via Homebrew

-:::warning Compatibility with macOS & Apple M1/M2
+:::warning Compatibility with macOS
-The macOS native binary only works with macOS Ventura (13.x) or above, running on an Intel CPU.
+The macOS native binary only works with macOS Ventura (13.x) or above.

-For older versions of macOS running on an Intel CPU and for all versions of macOS running on Apple M1/M2 CPUs, please use the [Docker](#docker) or [Docker Compose](#docker-compose) installation method above.
+For older versions of macOS, please use the [Docker](#docker) or [Docker Compose](#docker-compose) installation method above.
 :::

 <Tabs :tabs="['Shell']">